.scss

 Alternative File Formats

-Frequently Asked Questions About .scss Files
+Frequently Asked Questions

 To open a .scss file, you need compatible software.
 Here are some options:

-• Visual Studio Code (with extensions)
+• Visual Studio Code (with Sass extensions)

-• Sublime Text (with plugins)
+• Sublime Text (with Sass packages)

 Check the "Software Compatibility" section above for a complete list of programs that can open .scss files on different operating systems.